Pinterest Hidden Image

 Try This: STEM Questions for Reflection

-These STEM questions for reflection are perfect to use with kiddos of all ages to talk about how the project went and what they might do differently next time around.
+These STEM reflection questions are perfect for using with kiddos of all ages to talk about how the project went and what they might do differently next time.

 Use these questions for reflection with your kids after they have completed the STEM challenge to encourage discussion of results and critical thinking.
 Older kiddos can use these questions as a writing prompt for a STEM notebook.
 For younger kiddos, use the questions as a fun conversation!